-The Office of Human Resources and Development will work with teachers on administrative leave to find temporary alternative assignments when it is in the best interest of the unit member and the school system.
-During the course of an investigation, the Office of Human Resources and Development will regularly update the appropriate MCEA representative as to the status of the case.
+OHRD will work with educators on administrative leave to find temporary alternative assignments when it is in the best interest of the unit member and the school system.
+During the course of an investigation, OHRD will regularly update the appropriate MCEA representative as to the status of the case.